-- I can listen to stories with attention and recall. doesn't make sense -I self-correct sometimes if reading doesn't make sense -I can ask 'how' and 'why' questions about stories I have read or listened to -- ---
+- I can listen to stories with increasing attention and recall. doesn't make sense -I self-correct sometimes if reading doesn't make sense -I can ask 'how' and 'why' questions about stories I have read or listened to -- -- --- -- ---

-Year 1 Step 4 Step 5 Step 6 End of Year Expectations - Re-read books to build up their fluency and confidence in word reading. - Pupils should revise and consolidate the GPCs and common exception words taught in Reception.
+Year 1 Step 4 Step 5 Step 6 End of Year Expectations Pupils should revise and consolidate GPCs accurately and speedily, they sh Read aloud accurately books that are words.
+Re-read books to build up their fluency and confidence in word reading.
+Pupils should revise and consolidate the GPCs and common exception words taught in Reception.
 As soon as they can read words comprising of the Year 1 GPCs accurately and speedily, they should move onto the Yr 2 programme of study for word reading.
-Read aloud accurately books that are consistent with their developing phonic knowledge and that do not require them to use other strategies to work out words. - Explore the meaning of words and develop vocabulary knowledge when decoding real words Word Reading - I can sound out most phonemes and I am able to identify common digraphs. - I am beginning to blend simple CVC, CVCC words. - I am learning new GPCs. - I can read most Common Exception Words (CEW)from EYFS. - I can use my phonic knowledge to sound out digraphs and split digraphs. - I can sound out graphemes (letters or groups of letters) for all 40+ phonemes. - I can read GPCs within known words with increasing accuracy. - I can recognise familiar words (CEW) in simple texts. - I can use phonic knowledge to blend sounds together to read words, including long phonemes. - I can read words without overt sounding and blending after a few encounters - I can read the common exception words - I can read accurately words containing GPCs that have been taught. - I can read familiar endings to words (:s, :es, :ing, :ed, :er, :est). - I am beginning to spot errors in decoding and attempt to self-correct - I am starting notice contractions and am beginning to understand them. - I am starting to be aware of, and use, alternative sounds for graphemes - Apply phonic knowledge and skills as the route to decode words. - Respond speedily with the correct sound to graphemes (letters or groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes. - Read accurately by blending sounds in unfamiliar words containing GPCs that have been taught. - Read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word read other words of more than one syllable that contain taught GPCs. - Read words containing taught GPCs and -s, -es, -ing, -ed, -er and -est endings. -Read other words of more than one syllable that contain taught CPCs - Read words with contractions [for example, I'm, I'll, we'll], and understand that the apostrophe represents the omitted letter(s).
+Read aloud accurately books that are consistent with their developing phonic knowledge and that do not require them to use other strategies to work out words.
+Explore the meaning of words and develop vocabulary knowledge when decoding real words Word Reading I can sound out most phonemes and I am able to identify common digraphs.
+I am beginning to blend simple CVC, CVCC words.
+I am learning new GPCs.
+I can read most Common Exception Words (CEW)from EYFS.
+I can use my phonic knowledge to sound out digraphs and split digraphs.
+I can sound out graphemes (letters or groups of letters) for all 40+ phonemes.
+I can read GPCs within known words with increasing accuracy.
+I can recognise familiar words (CEW) in simple texts.
+I can use phonic knowledge to blend sounds together to read words, including long phonemes.
+I can read words without overt sounding and blending after a few encounters I can read the common exception words I can read accurately words containing GPCs that have been taught.
+I can read familiar endings to words (:s, :es, :ing, :ed, :er, :est).
+I am beginning to spot errors in decoding and attempt to self-correct I am starting notice contractions and am beginning to be aware of, and use, alternative sounds for graphemes these will vary according to the phonics programme being used in your school Apply phonic knowledge and skills as the route to decode words.
+Respond speedily with the correct sound to graphemes (letters or groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes.
+Read accurately by blending sounds in unfamiliar words containing GPCs that have been taught.
+Read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word read other words of more than one syllable that contain taught GPCs.
+Read words containing taught GPCs and -s, -es, -ing, -ed, -er and -est endings.
+Read words with contractions [for example, I'm, I'll, we'll], and understand that the apostrophe represents the omitted letter(s).